 Please send me a note if you would like to share your thoughts with other potential clients such as these people did below.

-From Christian McGowan, new boat owner and handling and safety class attendee on Lake St. Claire in April of 2021.
+From Christian McGowan, new boat owner and handling and safety class attendee on Lake St. Claire in the Spring of 2020.

 Christian and Stephanie contacted me for help adjusting from a smaller, single-engined vessel to their newer 36 foot Sea Ray Sundancer.
 We spent close to 5 hours working together on a chilly, overcast day in April of 2021.
 There wasn’t much wind, but their slip is at the end of the fairway with little room for mistakes.

 We covered all of the ship’s systems and best practices first, including the reasons for checking the bilge for fumes, the best options for startup and operations, and of course, the Four Rules.
 Which, due to working with Christian and Stephanie, have now become The 5 Rules.